skarlekar/smart-quora/README.md

 	```
 	This should show four containers running which are the core of the Hyperledger Fabric environment.
 	![HLF Started Verification](https://github.com/skarlekar/smart-quora/blob/master/images/hlf-started-verification.png)
-12. You can also that your Hyperledger Fabric is functioning normally by interacting with it on the Playground web application.
-This will start the web application on port 8080:
+12. You can also verify that your Hyperledger Fabric is functioning normally by interacting with it on the Playground web application.
+To do this, start the web application on port 8080 as follows:
      ```
 	composer-playground
 	```